syncfusion-content/wpf-docs/wpf/OLAPChart/Core-Features.md

->

-> _Note: For bar type charts, such as Bar, Stacking bar, and Stacking100 Bar you can disable the vertical grid lines by using the ShowGridLinesProperty of the SecondaryAxis._
+> Note: For bar type charts, such as Bar, Stacking bar, and Stacking100 Bar you can disable the vertical grid lines by using the ShowGridLinesProperty of the SecondaryAxis.

-# How to display % in secondary axis?
+### How to display % in secondary axis?

 To display the ‘%’ symbol in secondary axis, you need to set the secondary axis label format property.
 The following code snippet describes the usage of ‘%’ in the secondary axis label:

   {% highlight xml %}

-  [XAML]